• Skip to primary navigation

 Eggs

 Eggs are necessary!
-I love creating vegan recipes, but egg substitutes will not work well for these chocolate muffins.
+I love creating vegan recipes, but egg substitutes will not work well for these protein muffins.

 Sweetener

 Although sweetener isn't required, I suggest adding a little bit to give these muffins more flavor.
-This chocolate protein muffin recipe is sweetened with maple syrup - a great paleo friendly option.
+I used maple syrup - a great paleo friendly option.

 If you want a lower-carb option, then swap the maple syrup for any sugar-free liquid sweetener.